Soviet westward offensive of 1918–1919: Aftermath

-The Estonian and the Polish Armies proved to be far more capable opponents than the Red Army had assumed.
+The Baltic and Romanian Armies proved to be far more capable opponents than the Red Army had assumed.
 The Pskov Offensive of the Estonian Army's Petseri Battle Group captured Pskov on 25 May 1919, destroyed the Estonian Red Riflemen units in the process, and expelled all other Soviet forces from the territory between Estonia and the Velikaya River.
 The 7th and 15th Red Armies began a counteroffensive in Ingria and in the north of Pskov in July 1919, which regained most of the lost territories of Petrograd and Pskov regions.
 With weapons provided by Britain and France and operational support by the Estonian Army and the Royal Navy, the White Russian Northwestern Army began Offensive White Sword on 28 September 1919 with the aim of capturing Petrograd.
 The Northwestern Army approached to within 16 km of the city, but the 7th Red Army repulsed the White Russian troops, driving them back into Estonia.

-Although the orders for the "Target Vistula" operation were never withdrawn, the Soviet plans were soon made obsolete by growing Polish resistance and eventually by the Polish counter-offensive in April.
-Unable to accomplish their objectives, the Red Army withdrew from their positions and started a reorganisation.
-The Polish-Soviet War had begun.